India's local wealth managers push to grow as foreign rivals struggle

 LOCAL FLEXIBILITY

-IIFL and Kotak are among the top three wealth managers in India in terms of assets under management, outperforming the local units of banks such as Barclays (BARC.L), Julius Baer BAER.VX and Deutsche Bank (DBKGn.DE), several bankers said.
+IIFL and Kotak are among the top three wealth managers in India in terms of assets under management, outperforming the local units of banks such as Barclays, Julius Baer and Deutsche Bank, several bankers said.

 These local firms already control some 75 percent of the market, industry executives say, and their expansion plans will put more pressure on the global banks, which are already struggling with higher wages and a narrower client base.

-Some banks, like Royal Bank of Scotland (RBS.L), are also selling their onshore India private banking units as part of a global restructuring.
+Some banks, like Royal Bank of Scotland, are also selling their onshore India private banking units as part of a global restructuring.

 Earlier this year, bankers and consultants had told Reuters foreign private banks would hire wealth managers and increase their headcount by a fifth, compared with a 10-15 percent fall over the past two years, to cash in on the Internet start-up boom and signs of an economic revival.